KastenTaco/swoop_kmk/README.md

+UNDER CONSTRUCTION...
+ONLY UP TO DATE FILE IS code.py IN CONFIG FOLDER!!!!!!

 # Swoop

 A WIP fork of [David Barr's Sweep](https://github.com/davidphilipbarr/Sweep), which is itself based on the fabulous [Ferris by Pierre Chevalier](https://github.com/pierrechevalier83/ferris).